redhat-energy-pod/ocp4-install-upi-nucs/README.md

     - Python: If python is already installed run ```pip(or pip3 depending on version) install -g ansible```
       - If Python is not installed yet install the latest version of Python and then follow the pip installs above.

-- Create an ssh key for Ansible to connect to the RHEL server with
+- Create(if needed) and copy an ssh key for Ansible to connect to the RHEL server with
   - `ssh-keygen -f /pathTokey/keyname`

 #### NOTE: Ansible supports Python 2.7 and 3.5 or higher.